-- Q13: Applicant Accountability Agent should describe the policies and procedures to impose any of the penalties identified in 13 (a) (e) of Annex A. - a) Requiring Participant to remedy the non-compliance within a specified time period, failing which the Accountability Agent shall remove the Participant from its programme. - 39.
+- Q13: Applicant Accountability Agent should describe the policies and procedures to impose any of the penalties identified in 13 (a) (e) of Annex A. - a) Requiring Participant to remedy the non-compliance within a specified time period, failing which the Accountability Agent shall remove the Participant from its programme. - 38.
 When IMDA investigations have confirmed and determined non-compliance of the APEC CBPR/PRP programme requirements, IMDA will require the certified organisation to rectify issues on non-compliance within a reasonable timeframe.
 The AB will be called in to validate the certified organisation has addressed/not addressed all non-compliance issues identified.
-The AB will then submit a recommendation report to IMDA, who will then review and assess if the certified organisation has remedied/not remedied the non-compliance. - 40.If IMDA confirms that non-compliance has not been rectified satisfactorily, the certified organisation will be terminated from the APEC certification programme with immediate effect.
+The AB will then submit a recommendation report to IMDA, who will then review and assess if the certified organisation has remedied/not remedied the non-compliance.

+- 39.If IMDA confirms that non-compliance has not been rectified satisfactorily, the certified organisation will be terminated from the APEC certification programme with immediate effect.
 The status of certification will be updated and reflected on the IMDA website and the PEA will be duly informed.
-IMDA will also require the certified organisation to remove all association of the APEC CBPR/PRP programme and cease referring itself as being APEC CBPR/PRP certified. - b) Temporarily suspending the Participant's right to display the Accountability Agent's seal. - 41.
-Under the contractual agreement between IMDA and certified organisation, IMDA may suspend or terminate the appointment of the organisation as a certified organisation, and accordingly its right to use the seal, where: - (a) the certified organisation commits a breach of its obligations under the contractual agreement with IMDA and does not remedy the breach within fourteen (14) days of receiving a written notice from IMDA; - (b) the certified organisation commits an irremediable breach of the contractual agreement with IMDA; or - (c) the certified organisation provides IMDA with any false or misleading information, or makes any misrepresentation during the term of its agreement with IMDA (which would include the period of certification), in connection with the certification, assessment and/or any subsequent review necessitated by a significant change. - c) Naming the Participant and publicizing the non-compliance. - 42.A certified organisation that is suspended or terminated from the APEC CBPR/PRP programme will have its certification status disclosed publicly on the IMDA website. - 43.
-Similar to its practice of publishing case decisions, any non-compliance or breach findings in relation to the APEC CBPR/PRP programme as determined by the PEA will be published on the PDPC website.
+IMDA will also require the certified organisation to remove all association of the APEC CBPR/PRP programme and cease referring itself as being APEC CBPR/PRP certified. - b) Temporarily suspending the Participant's right to display the Accountability Agent's seal. - 40.
+Under the contractual agreement between IMDA and certified organisation, IMDA may suspend or terminate the appointment of the organisation as a certified organisation, and accordingly its right to use the seal, where: - (a) the certified organisation commits a breach of its obligations under the contractual agreement with IMDA and does not remedy the breach within fourteen (14) days of receiving a written notice from IMDA; - (b) the certified organisation commits an irremediable breach of the contractual agreement with IMDA; or - (c) the certified organisation provides IMDA with any false or misleading information, or makes any misrepresentation during the term of its agreement with IMDA (which would include the period of certification), in connection with the certification, assessment and/or any subsequent review necessitated by a significant change. - c) Naming the Participant and publicizing the non-compliance. - 41.A certified organisation that is suspended or terminated from the APEC CBPR/PRP programme will have its certification status disclosed publicly on the IMDA website. - 42.
+Similar to its practice of publishing case decisions, any non-compliance or breach findings in relation to the APEC CBPR/PRP programme as determined by the PEA will be published on the PDPC website. - d) Referring the violation to the relevant public authority or privacy enforcement authority.
+[NOTE: this should be reserved for circumstances where a violation raises to the level of a violation of applicable law.] - 43.
+Where there are reasonable grounds to believe that the Personal Data Protection Act 2012 (PDPA) is not complied with, IMDA will refer and/or escalate the complaint to the PDPC through the latter's dedicated channel and process for handling complaints. - e) Other penalties including monetary penalties as deemed appropriate by the Accountability Agent. - 44.IMDA may refer egregious and intentional violations of data protection to the PEA which may result in imposition of financial penalties as determined by the PEA pursuant to the PDPA.
+These violations would be sent through the PEA's feedback section on their website.
+Monetary penalties would not be imposed by IMDA under the contractual agreement with the certified organisation.